benji300/joplin-commands/README.md

   _Specify the name of a notebook to which the selected note can be moved quickly without interaction.
 This options exists 5 times.
   Currently the notebook names must be copied manually from the sidebar._

+- Keep moved note selected:\
+  If selected note is moved via one of the [quick move](#quick-move-note) actions, it shall still be selected afterwards.\
+  Otherwise the next note within the current list will be selected.

 ## Installation

 - Download the latest released JPL package (`com.benji300.joplin.commands.jpl`) from [here](https://github.com/benji300/joplin-commands/releases)